 Host an Event

-Whether you’re one person, a maker space, community center, university, company or other organization, you can organize an event during the week and invite others in your community to participate.
-The event can be big or small, for students or adults, or both.
+Whether you’re one person, a maker space, hacker space, community center, university, company, non-profit, federal or local agency, community leader, or other organization or entity, you can organize a maker event or activity during the week and invite others in your community to participate.
+The event can be big or small, for youth, adults, or both.
 It doesn’t matter as long as you’re having fun and making something!
-Make sure submit your event to this site here, so others can learn about it.
+Once you’ve created your event, let everyone know by submitting it to our National Week of Making Map, so others can learn about it.

-If you need some ideas, below is a snapshot of amazing events that took place throughout the country in 2015:
+If you need some ideas, below is a snapshot of amazing events that took place throughout the country in recent years: